markniu/Bed_Distance_sensor/README.md

 [BDsensor](https://www.pandapi3d.com/bdsensor) is the first distance sensor that can work with 3D printer and do fast bed leveling and adjust z axis in real time.

-it can measure the bed distance at any point in real time and without moving the z axis up and down.
+it can measure the bed distance at any point in real time without moving the z axis up and down.

  <img src="https://raw.githubusercontent.com/markniu/Bed_Distance_sensor/new/doc/images/Connection1.jpg" width="600" />